fhildeb/lukso-node-guide/6-blockchain-clients/11-peer-discovery.md

 This helps to maintain the health and connectivity of the P2P network by making sure that nodes can always find each other, even when their IP addresses are constantly changing.

+> There are lots of solutions to handle or manage the topic.
+You could either use your own domain and deploy a script there to handle the record for the device.
+Another option would be hosting your own Dynamic DNS Service and configuring it via the Cloudflare API on your own router.
+You could also combine those two variants in different ways.
+However, all those solutions require good technical understanding and the router to support such functionality.
+I will use a simple and free Dynamic DNS provider.

 #### Installing NOIP

 There are lots of service providers you can choose, some of them provide paid services for advanced features.
 But since we only need a simple record, I went with [NO-IP](https://www.noip.com/).
 At the point of writing this guide, there are 2 models: